Conditionally accepted at Journal of Accounting and Economics

 Presented at the University of Washington (2023, 2024), AAA/Deloitte Foundation/J. Michael Cook Doctoral Consortium (2023), AAA FARS Midyear Meeting (2024), George Mason University (2024), University of Georgia (2025), Arizona State University (2025), Indiana University (2025), University of Southern California (2025)

-Abstract: With social media platforms such as Twitter, firms can easily engage with public discourse, i.e., public conversations involving many stakeholders and topics ranging from #TacoTuesday to #StopAsianHate.
+Abstract: With social media platforms such as Twitter/X, firms can easily engage with public discourse, i.e., public conversations involving many stakeholders and topics ranging from #TacoTuesday to #StopAsianHate.
 We ask whether and how investors respond to corporate participation in public discourse.
-Using various measures of investor attention (Twitter cashtag mentions (e.g., $CRM), Reddit mentions, retail trading, and total trading volume), we find greater investor attention when firms engage with active public discourse with messages that garner high online user impressions.
-We also find some evidence that when firms engage, they are more likely to face online scrutiny and more extreme market outcomes, especially when engaging with polarizing topics.
-Finally, when we consider investor preference alignment, we find that ESG fund ownership increases after firms engage meaningfully with environmental trending topics, even controlling for general environmental tweets.
+We find greater investor attention when firms engage with active public discourse with messages that garner high online user impressions, incremental to similarly visible firm posts not engaging with public discourse.
+Consistent with firms selecting into engagement they expect to go well, the average signed market response is zero or positive, although market response is negative when trending posts garner high online scrutiny.
+When firms engage with riskier polarizing topics, the average market response is positive, especially when their stance is aligned with stakeholders and informativeness of the engagement is likely greater.
 These findings broaden our understanding of firm communication and investor response to firms speaking out.

 Presented at the University of Washington (2021), AAA Western Region DSFI (2022), UBC/Oregon/Washington Conference (2022)*, University of Delaware (2023)*, CUHK-Shenzhen (2024)*, George Washington University (2024)*, Tulane University (2024)*